 - The manager or HR Representative works with their Classification & Compensation Consultant to determine which employees would be eligible for a classification and/or salary change

 - The eligible group is notified that an opportunity exists, the details of the opportunity, and how to express interest (letter of interest, resume and letter, etc.)

 - Employees have at least five business days to submit materials indicating their interest

 - The manager assembles a group to review the submitted materials and talk with each employee who expressed interest

 - The manager makes a determination of which employee(s) will be assigned the additional duties based on work-related qualifications.

-- The department completes the Summary of Internal Opportunity Selection worksheet and submits it to their Classification & Compensation Consultant along with the materials submitted by the interested employees.
-(Note: If only one employee expresses interest, then that employee is selected and the worksheet is completed to note only one candidate.)
+- The department completes the Summary of Internal Opportunity Selection worksheet (see below) and submits it to their Classification & Compensation Consultant along with the materials submitted by the interested employees.

 - The department maintains their selection materials internally and the materials submitted to Classification & Compensation will be uploaded to ConnectCarolina with the other reallocation documentation